microsoft/onnxruntime/docs/execution-providers/NNAPI-ExecutionProvider.md

 ### Available Options
 ##### NNAPI_FLAG_USE_FP16

 Use fp16 relaxation in NNAPI EP.

 This may improve performance but can also reduce accuracy due to the lower precision.

 ##### NNAPI_FLAG_USE_NCHW

 Use the NCHW layout in NNAPI EP.

-This is only available for Android API level 29 and later.
+This is only available for Android API level 29 and higher.
 Please note that for now, NNAPI might have worse performance using NCHW compared to using NHWC.

 ##### NNAPI_FLAG_CPU_DISABLED